jasonwryan/jasonwryan.github.com/source/_posts/2014-05-10-syncthing.markdown

 and features rolled out.

 #### Notes
-1. Naturally enough, someone is [on the case](https://github.com/calmh/syncthing/issues/177)…
+1. Naturally enough, someone is [on the case](https://github.com/calmh/syncthing/issues/177)… **Update: 17/5/14** App is available on
+[Google Play](https://play.google.com/store/apps/details?id=com.nutomic.syncthingandroid) and it works pretty well.
 1. I added a debian daemon script to a thread on
 [the Syncthing boards](http://discourse.syncthing.net/t/keeping-syncthing-running/30/2)
 as there is no built in daemon functionality (yet).